 Information for employers

-Degree apprenticeships are an inexpensive way for your organisation to attract and retain talented employees, develop your workforce, fill skills gaps and improve your organisation's performance.
+Degree apprenticeships are an inexpensive way for your organisation to attract and retain talented employees, develop your workforce, fill skills gaps and improve your company's performance.
+They're suitable for all sizes of organisation, from small businesses to multinational corporations.

-We launched our first degree apprenticeship in 2016 and now offer seven degree apprenticeship programmes, with more planned for 2018 and 2019.
+We launched our first degree apprenticeship in 2016.
+We now offer more than 10 degree-level apprenticeships with many more in development.

 Degree apprenticeships are an affordable way to develop your staff because they’re funded by your apprenticeship levy account or heavily subsidised by the Government.